armory-library

 dataloader = ArmoryDataLoader(dataset, batch_size=batch_size, num_workers=5)

-The load_dataset functions imports the MNIST (handwritten digit) dataset from Hugging Face.
+The load_dataset function imports the MNIST (handwritten digit) dataset from Hugging Face.
 It is the same dataset that was used to train the model in this example.
-The split parameter specifies which subset of the dataset to load, is usually either train or test or possibly validation, depending on the dataset.
+The split parameter specifies which subset of the dataset to load and is usually either train, test or possibly validation, depending on the dataset.

-The function transform then cycles through the dataset and converts each image into Hugging Face’s ‘RGB’ form.
-The set_transform method is used the the Hugging Face dataset and applied the transform function to the entire Hugging Face dataset.
+The function transform loops through the images in a sample and converts each image into Hugging Face’s ‘RGB’ form.
+The set_transform method ensures that the transform function will be applied to the entire Hugging Face dataset on load.

-AutoImageProcessor.from_pretrained expects a Hugging Face name for the model card.
-Then the PyTorch ArmoryDataLoader generates the numpy arrays that are required by ART for the evaluation.
+AutoImageProcessor.from_pretrained expects a Hugging Face model name.
+Then the PyTorch ArmoryDataLoader generates the NumPy arrays that are required by, for example, an ART attack in the evaluation.

 Model

 A model is the output of a machine learning algorithm run on a training set of data.
 It is used to identify patterns or make predictions on unseen datasets.
-Models can be imported from a variety of sources, including Hugging Face, GitHub, PyPI, and jatic_toolbox.
+Models can be imported from a variety of sources, including TorchVision, Hugging Face, GitHub and PyPI.

-The following is an example of how to import a model from Hugging Face:
+The following is an example of how to import a model from TorchVision.

 ),